SmokeyMcBong/StreamDeckMonitor/README.md

 ##### StreamDeckMonitor
 - Runs as non-visible console application in the background
+- Ability to change the Font Types and Colors using the 'FontSettings.ini' file
 - Automatically gets the following data every second
 Framerate Data
 CPU Temperature